 The City is currently in Stage 2 with the goal of reducing usage by 20%.
 Some restrictions include the following:

-Irrigation on Tuesday, Thursday, and Saturday during early morning and evening hours only (midnight to 7:00 am and 8:00 pm to 11:59 pm)
+Irrigation on Tuesday, Thursday, and Saturday during early morning (before 7am) and evening hours (after 8pm) only

 - No washing of sidewalks, driveways, or other similar hardscapes